Mobile Menu

 If you are looking for tiny types of cory catfish for a smaller tank, then the pygmy (dwarf) corydoras is preferable for you.
 This small catfish originated in South America and is also found in Brazil.
 They are particularly popular for small bodies with black and green spots.

-will be enough as there’s sufficient space of surface area.
-You have to maintain the water temperature range of 72–79 °F and pH range of 6.0–8.0.
+will be enough as there’s sufficient space for the surface area.
+You have to maintain a water temperature range of 72–79 °F and a pH range of 6.0–8.0.

 One of the major differences between pygmy corydoras with others is that they’re not entirely live in the bottom layer of the fish tank.
 They are mid to bottom-dwelling fish, so their food will primarily come from this area.